Java-Dragon-Slaying/GifComicDSL/documentation.md

 2. After the last line within a panel<br>

 Recommended convention for adding commas is after every statement within a panel, provided there are more statements succeeding it.
+-->
 ## Details about Gif Loop

-Gif looping within the panels is done automatically.
-User does not need to explicitly loop each panel.
-Each panel, then, is a gif and the total number of panels, each containing their own gifs, make up the comic.
-Multiple comics cannot be created within a single input file, but up to x <!-- max num of panels --> panels may be added within a comic.
+Gif looping within the panels is done automatically; the user does not need to explicitly loop each panel.
+Each panel is a gif, and the set of all panels makes up the comic.
+A single comic can be created per input file, with up to x <!-- max num of panels --> panels contained within it.

 ## DSL Demo